cabo/yang-standin/draft-bormann-cbor-yang-standin.md

-* A consumer may not want to implement certain legacy text-based representations where more efficient (and easy to implement) stand-in tags are available.
-This places a _requirement_ on the producer (which needs to have the _capability_ to produce YANG-CBOR where those stand-in tags are used, in place of legacy representations).
+* A consumer may not want to implement certain legacy text-based representations where more efficient (and easy to implement) stand-in tags are available, i.e., it may use an intolerant decoder.
+  This places a _requirement_ on the producer to use a legacy-eschewing encoder (which therefore needs to have the _capability_ to produce YANG-CBOR where those stand-in tags are used, in place of legacy representations).
-  A producer MUST NOT employ legacy representations where stand-in tags are _required_ by the consumer.
+  Where the consumer employs an intolerant decoder, stand-in tags are _required_ by the consumer: for interoperating with a producer's encoder, this MUST be legacy-eschewing, i.e. it MUST NOT employ legacy representations.
   A consumer that has requirements for only receiving stand-in tags in place of legacy representations, MUST indicate this to the producer.